cossacklabs/product-docs/acra/configuring-maintaining/tracing/_index.md

 ## Traces

-Here are some of the traces and their subtraces collected by Acra services.
+Acra services collect the following traces and their subtraces.

 <!-- decryptor/postgresql/pg_decryptor.go and decryptor/mysql/response_proxy.go -->
 * `ProxyClientConnection`
-  time of processing incoming connection from client, from the moment when SecureSession/TLS handshake was done to the moment when connection was closed
+  time of processing incoming connection from a client, from the moment when SecureSession/TLS handshake was done to the moment when connection was closed

   * `ProxyClientConnectionLoop` — corresponds to one exact database packet being checked and processed